Macaulay2/M2/M2/Macaulay2/packages/ReactionNetworks/Readme.md

 	the steady-state equations, and xx are the concentrations.

 *  We need:  The parameters cc and kk to have options for user input and random.
 How to create this and update the ReactionRing?
+ * This is not necessary.
+Let's have a unique master ring; let's also flatten the ring, i.e., have FF[cc,kk,xx]
+ * Create an auxiliary function specialize(variables, values), which creates e.g. map(FF[cc,xx],FF[cc,kk,xx],...)
+ that the user may then apply to anything.

-*  I don't understand how this is different from keeping the kk's as unknown parameters:  We also want the option of grouping the parameters kk with the variables xx, thus making kk variables as well.
+*  (I don't understand how this is different from keeping the kk's as unknown parameters:  We also want the option of grouping the parameters kk with the variables xx, thus making kk variables as well.)

 *  Once the ReactionRing is fixed there should be no more changes that will afftect the examples we use in MonodromySolver.
 The rest of